Hear the original WUWM 89.7 NPR broadcast by clicking on the player below.

 My first afternoon walking along the beach was like a dream from my youth; a scattered few beachcombers strolled arm in arm in the distance, kicking surf; a family with small children frolicked in the breakers 100 yards away; gulls, terns, sandpipers and black skimmers soared and hunted the shallows for small fish.

-You need bring nothing with you except suntan oil and a good book, as attendants stand ready with large umbrellas, lounge chairs, fluffy white towels and a menu of food and drink.
+You need bring nothing with you except sunblock and a good book, as attendants stand ready with large umbrellas, lounge chairs, fluffy white towels and a menu of food and drink.
 Pick a spot, tell them where to set you up, and they do the rest.

 About Those Dining Options